-The module has been tested for conformance with FCC 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class B.
+The AudioCodes MediaPack 500 gateway, a product which includes the BS-500 module, has been tested for conformance with FCC 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class A.

 11. Mitigation of Other Attacks Policy